Welcome to the Neonatal-Perinatal Fellowship Program at the Division of Neonatology at UC San Diego

 Our program is an extensive three year fellowship offering clinical training and research opportunities in neonatal-perinatal medicine.
 Our patient population is diverse, allowing fellow exposure to a vast array of neonatal conditions, including cardiac and ECMO in a tertiary, level IV NICU, level II and III community NICUs, and a hospital-based level III NICU specializing in the care of extremely low birth weight infants.
 Our program emphasizes a multifaceted learning experience that promotes innovative research, critical thinking, and focused patient care.

 Our thirty-two member Division of Neonatology provides clinical training and investigational mentoring for 9 fellows in neonatal-perinatal medicine.
 Our NPM staff offers expertise and research experiences in neonatal pulmonary, immunology, and neurology sciences.
-Additional expertise in global health, QI, palliative care, and point of care ultrasound permits fellows to have a broad-based educational experience.
+Additional expertise in global health, QI, palliative care, and genomic medicine permits fellows to have a broad-based educational experience.
 In addition, medical students, pediatric housestaff, and fellows receive clinical training and didactic teaching at both RCHSD and the UCSD Jacobs Medical Center.

 PROGRAM COORDINATOR: JESSICA MILLARD